 Answer: The indicative length of the course is two years.
 However, students can ask for an extension due to mitigating circumstances.

-Answer: For part-time students, there will be two blocks of one week a year (one in the spring and one in the summer/autumn) – four in total over two years – the “Campus Weeks”.
+Answer: For part-time students, there will be two blocks of one week, one week per year in the spring – two in total over two years – the “Campus Weeks”.
 These will be on campus, but may be online if Covid-19 intervenes.

-In 2021 the inital “Campus Week” in spring will be the week starting 12th April 2021.
+In 2021 the inital “Campus Week” in spring will be held in May.
 Due to COVID-19 the week will be fully online, with synchronous sessions through video conferencing.

 Question: Is there accomodation on campus available for the weeks when attendance is required?